mandugo/IEEE-AESS-Radar-Challenge-2025-RaSS-Team/README.md

 ---

 ## 📖 Overview
-`RadarReplayGUI.m` is a self‑contained MATLAB script that opens an interactive GUI for visualising synthetic or real radar data.
+The `RadarReplayGUI` function implements an interactive MATLAB GUI for replaying and analyzing radar data with optional video synchronization.
+It provides visualization, target tracking, and micro-Doppler analysis in a multi-panel layout.

 | Feature | Description |
 |---------|-------------|